 And that’s where your tax-focused financial advisor comes in.

-What’s involved?
 Taking a strategic view of what your true priorities are, then using those fundamental priorities to help you determine what’s practical.
+Your financial advisor should be right there, looking at where your true priorities and your financial situation are, then helping you put together a Roth conversion strategy that’s right for you.

 Moreover, your financial advisor should be helping you evaluate your tax situation every year, keeping on top of changes, and helping you make adjustments to your Roth conversion strategy as necessary.